YouTube

 LOCALS

-After visiting probably the best supermarket in the DRC we made our way to Masisi which would take 2-3 hours on some of the worst roads of the trip.
+After visiting probably the best supermarket in the DRC, we made our way to Masisi, which would take 2-3 hours on some of the worst roads of the trip.
 Believe it or not only 2% of roads on the DRC are paved.

 RICA LODGE MALAIKA

-I did wonder for most of the journey, where would I be staying, what type of accommodation?
-Surely it had to be a home stay there cannot be any hotels out here.
+I did wonder for most of the journey where I would be staying, what type of accommodation?
+Surely it had to be a home stay, there cannot be any hotels out here.

-But turning into the hotel I was absolutely gobsmacked at it.
+But turning into the hotel, I was absolutely gobsmacked at it.
 It was one of the nicest places I have stayed during my trip and a huge contrast to what’s going on outside the gates.
 I felt properly guilty.

 LOCAL FOOTBALL